Alyssa-Fedgo/Notion-Analyzer/README.md

 - Analyze themes in your daily reflections
 - Track what influences your mood or productivity
-- Use with AI tools, Power BI, or Jupyter Notebooks for deeper insight
+- Use with AI tools or visualization libraries for deeper insight

 ---

 ## 🛠️ Requirements

 - Python 3.8 or higher
+- Apache Airflow (scheduler must be running to execute DAGs)
 - Notion Integration Token
 - Notion journal pages formatted with headers (e.g., `Grateful`, `Intentions`, etc.)